MtFBella109/create-webapp/README.md

 If you want to run the Script systemwide create a symlink in /usr/bin

 It is very basic at the Moment, but I will improve it in the Future.
 You can contribute to the Code or can create a new locale for your Language

+Note: The Next Update takes a bit longer, because I integrate a other way to create the WebApps, because I myself have the Problem, that the WebApps created with nativefier, didn't work on my System.
+But the Integration of a other way, takes a bit longer